Creating and managing workflows

 Draft

-• Building and configuring the flow
+• Building and configuring the workflow

 • Writing and refining email content